-The key to GDPR is being aware of what data you have and what legal basis you have for processing it.
+The key to GDPR is being aware of what data an organization has and what legal basis is needed to have for processing it.
 This requires auditing the data that is currently collected and the users who it is collected from.
 The next step is to ensure that you inform your users about what how you will use their data and the lawful basis for doing so.
 Finally, ensure that your users have a method to request a copy of their data or a request to erase or change their data.

 Read more about Edlink's Security and Privacy Practices